harmonize-tools/socio4health/docs/source/dictionary.rst

    :width: 600px
    :alt: Raw dictionary

-With the raw dictionary created, we can now proceed to the next step of data harmonization, which involves mapping the raw dictionary to a standardized format.
+With the raw dictionary created, we can now proceed to the next step of data harmonization, which involves mapping the **raw dictionary** to a **standardized format**.
 This is covered in the `Harmonization <https://harmonize-tools.github.io/socio4health/notebooks/harmonization.html>`_ tutorial.

 .. toctree::
    :maxdepth: 1